What is an Experiences Canada Virtual Exchange?

 How do I know if I am eligible to apply?

 The Experiences Canada Exchanges program is accessible to groups of youth from a Canadian school or recognized community organization, and to individual youth participant residing in Canada.

 How old are the youth that participate?

-Experiences Canada Virtual Exchanges are designed for youth between the ages of 12 and 17 years, Grade 7-12.
+Experiences Canada Virtual Exchanges are designed for youth in Grades 7-12.

 How long is an exchange?